 The purpose of your boilerplate is to explain what makes your brand a reliable thought leader.
 Use this space to highlight your company background.
 Of course, it might also be helpful to mention how long you’ve been in business.
 If your company has won relevant awards or accolades, mention them here.

 In some cases, your press release focuses on more than one company.
 A good example of this is if your news is about a merger.
-If this is the case, each company needs their own boilerplate.
+If this is the case, each company needs its own boilerplate.

 x.
 Contact details